North Greenbush, New York: History

-During the 20th century, North Greenbush would begin to see more development due to an improved transportation infrastructure which led to increased suburban residential, office, and retail growth based on the automobile.
-In 1931, the road between Troy and East Greenbush was widened and the right-of-way straightened as US Route 4.
+During the 20th century, North Greenbush began to see more development due to an improved transportation infrastructure which led to increased suburban residential, office, and retail growth based on the automobile.
+In 1931, the road between Troy and East Greenbush was widened and the right-of-way was straightened as US Route 4.
 The older, narrower, winding residential parts of the road were bypassed and is today's Bloomingrove Drive.
-Starting in the 1940s and 1950s, suburban growth along Route 4 would begin to displace farms and local businesses with national chains with an automobile oriented pattern of growth.
-This suburban growth would be encouraged by the construction of Interstate 90 (I-90) and the Patroon Island Bridge in the 1960s, making North Greenbush an easy commute to Albany.
-I-90 would not have a direct exit to North Greenbush until 1996 though, when Exit 8 was constructed connecting US 4 and NY Route 43 to the interstate.
-In the 1970s Rensselaer Polytechnic Institute (RPI) began developing the RPI Tech Park on Route 4 as a business incubator, today it has over 1000000 sqft of office space.
-A connector highway will eventually also go from Exit 8 parallel to US 4 north through the RPI Tech Park and meet US 4 near Hudson Valley Community College (HVCC) at the Troy city line.
+Starting in the 1940s and 1950s, suburban growth along Route 4 began to displace farms and local businesses with national chains with an automobile oriented pattern of growth.
+This suburban growth was encouraged by the construction of Interstate 90 (I-90) and the Patroon Island Bridge in the 1960s, making North Greenbush an easy commute to Albany.
+I-90 did not have a direct exit to North Greenbush until 1996, when Exit 8 was constructed connecting US 4 and NY Route 43 to the interstate.
+In the 1970s, Rensselaer Polytechnic Institute (RPI) began developing the RPI Tech Park on Route 4 as a business incubator.
+Today, it has over 1000000 sqft of office space.
+A connector highway was planned, extending from Exit 8 parallel to US 4 north through the RPI Tech Park and meeting US 4 near Hudson Valley Community College (HVCC) at the Troy city line.

-Not all suburban growth has been well received in the town, however.
 In the late 1990s, the RPI Tech Park became the focus of regional and statewide push to get a chip fabrication factory (chip fab plant) built.
 The RPI Tech Park site originally met little opposition from the town.
 But as time progressed, opposition grew in response to concerns about potential impacts on traffic and the environment.
-The RPI Tech Park site, which by October 1999 had become one of only nine sites still being marketed by the state, was terminated when the North Greenbush town council voted to terminate the review process.
-Another instance of NIMBY opposition to development occurred after the construction of I-90's Exit 8 when that location became well-primed for commercial development.
+The RPI Tech Park site, which by October 1999 was one of only nine sites still being marketed by the state, was terminated when the North Greenbush town council voted to terminate the review process.
+Another instance of local opposition to development occurred after the construction of I-90's Exit 8 when that location became well-primed for commercial development.
 Local developer Frank Nigro, with Nigro Company, proposed a high-end shopping center for the northeastern corner of the intersection of routes 4 and 43.
-This led to lawsuits and a failed push by residents of Defreestville to incorporate as a village in order to stop the development; and a counter-move by the developer and certain landowners to attempt annexation to the neighboring city of Rensselaer where the development would be better received.
+This led to lawsuits and a failed push by residents of Defreestville to incorporate as a village in order to stop the development and a counter-move by the developer and certain landowners to attempt annexation to the neighboring city of Rensselaer, where the development would be better received.

 The Defreest Homestead was listed on the National Register of Historic Places in 1977.